Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_pickit_interface.rst

-.. _kuka-pickit-interface:
+.. _kuka-krc4-pickit-interface:

 KUKA Pickit interface
 =====================

 This article documents the interface of the KUKA Pickit integration.
-For installation instructions, please refer to the :ref:`kuka-installation-and-setup` article.
+For installation instructions, please refer to the :ref:`kuka-krc4-installation-and-setup` article.

 Pickit communication functions
 ------------------------------